digitalocean/container-blueprints/DOKS-hardening/kubescape.md

 ### Treating Exceptions

-There are cases when you don't want the final risk score to be affected by some reported issues which are considered safe to ignore.
+There are situations when you don't want the final risk score to be affected by some reported issues which your team consider is safe to ignore.
 Kubescape offers a builtin feature to manage exceptions and overcome this situation.

 You can read more about this feature [here](https://hub.armosec.io/docs/exceptions).